replicate/cog/README.md

 Cog is an open-source command-line tool that gives you a consistent environment to run your model in – for developing on your laptop, training on GPU machines, and for other people working on the model.
 Once you've trained your model and you want to share or deploy it, you can bake the model into a Docker image that serves a standard HTTP API and can be deployed anywhere.

-Cog does a few handy things beyond normal Docker:
+It does a few neat things:

-- **Automatic Docker image.** Define your environment with a simple configuration file, then Cog will generate Dockerfiles with best practices and do all the GPU configuration for you.
+- **Automatic Docker image.** Define your environment with a simple configuration file, and Cog generates a `Dockerfile` with all the best practices.
-- **Automatic HTTP service.** Cog will generate an HTTP service from the definition of your model, so you don't need to write a Flask server in the right way.
+- **Standard, production-ready HTTP and AMQP interface.** Automatically generate APIs for integrating with production systems, battle hardened on Replicate.
-- **No more CUDA hell.** Cog knows which CUDA/cuDNN/PyTorch/Tensorflow/Python combos are compatible and will pick the right versions for you.
+- **No more CUDA hell.** Cog knows which CUDA/cuDNN/PyTorch/Tensorflow/Python combos are compatible and will set it all up correctly for you.

-### Develop and train in a consistent environment
+## How it works

 Define the Docker environment your model runs in with `cog.yaml`: